Music Programs"If music be the food of love, play on."

 About The Programs

-- Bachelor of Music with a concentration in Performance, for students seeking intensive study in performance
+- Bachelor of Music in Performance, for students seeking intensive study in performance

-- Bachelor of Music with a concentration in Music Education, which culminates in a full semester of student teaching
+- Bachelor of Music in Music Education, which culminates in a full semester of student teaching

 - Bachelor of Arts in Music, which can be tailored to interests in music theory, history, and composition